ongorojbd/jbd2.0/README.md

 Shattered Pixel Dungeon currently compiles for Android, iOS and Desktop platforms.
 It is available from [Google Play](https://play.google.com/store/apps/details?id=com.shatteredpixel.shatteredpixeldungeon), [the App Store](https://apps.apple.com/app/shattered-pixel-dungeon/id1563121109), and right here on [GitHub](https://github.com/00-Evan/shattered-pixel-dungeon/releases).

-If you like this game, please consider [supporting me on Patreon](https://www.patreon.com/ShatteredPixel)!

 There is an official blog for this project at [ShatteredPixel.com](https://www.shatteredpixel.com).

 The game also has a translation project hosted on [Transifex](https://www.transifex.com/shattered-pixel/shattered-pixel-dungeon/).